 Here's a quick look at what I've been working on.

 After wireframing the software and creating a database structure, I started coding and got a very basic version of the software on my phone in 2018Q3.
-Since then I've been using the app, gathering data, and adding elements and features based on the pain points I have while using the app day-to-day.
+Since then I've been using the app and adding elements based on the pain points of my personal, day-to-day usage.

-I'm developing the Event Tracker/Invitation Manager software in Android Studio, using Flutter and Dart.
+I'm developing the Events/Invitation Manager software in Android Studio (Ubuntu), using Flutter and Dart.

 Progress can be tracked via the Event Planner tag.